 Office Phone: (517) 267-2117

 College and Career Counseling

-For College and Career Counseling, students must speak with their assigned counselor:
+For College and Career Counseling, students should speak with their assigned counselor:

 Seniors, please use the Streamlining - Naviance for Seniors!
 Google Doc.
 This is a step-by-step guide for Logging into Naviance, adding colleges to your Naviance, how to request transcripts, and how to request teacher and staff letters of recommendation!

-Also, if you have yet to create your Common App account, please use the Streamlining - Common App Account Google Doc.
-This will be a step-by-step guide for creating an account, adding schools, and the Family Educational Rights and Privacy Act (FERPA) Waiver.
+Also, if you have yet to create your Common App account, please follow this step-by-step guide: Streamlining - Common App Account.
+This will walk you through creating an account, adding schools, and the Family Educational Rights and Privacy Act (FERPA) Waiver.

 Use the College and Career Scholarships link to view scholarship opportunities.
 Be aware of scholarship requirements and deadlines!